SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/August_2024/August_2024.md

 #### Spark Copilot Enhancements {#Spark3310}

-- **Source suggestion**: We now show source suggestions in the Spark IDE.
+- **Source suggestion**: While working on your Pipeline, if there is an unconnected source, Data Copilot will now suggest other sources that you can add to it on the graph.

 #### SQL Copilot Enhancements {#SQL3310}

 - **SQL Subgraph**: We now support Subgraphs in your SQL models.
 Subgraphs allow you to wrap multiple different Gems under a single parent Gem.
 These logical groupings can simplify the Visual view of your model.

-- **Support for configurations in the Target Model**: The Target Model supports configurations and column selection.
+- **Support for configurations in the Target Model**: The Target Model supports column selection and project-level configurations.

 - **Schedule button**: Just as you can schedule a Pipeline in Spark, you can now use the Schedule button to schedule a model in SQL.
 Opening the Schedule screen shows all existing Jobs.
 You can also create a new Job.